top of page

 We offer two options

-B. Online (for applicants who live far away): You will be asked to engage in an online cooperative working process with other applicants over the course of 4 days and you will have an individual interview via skype.
+B. Online (for applicants who live far away): You will be asked to engage in an online cooperative working process with other applicants over the course of 4-5 days and you will have an individual interview via Teams.

 The Admissions Board will be monitoring and assessing each applicant during this stage.
 Within two weeks after the last day of the audition, each applicant will be informed about the outcome, being either one of the following: accepted, accepted on conditions (e.g. graduating for BA, providing proof of English proficiency), on waiting list, rejected.